Protect Your Investment With Charleston Property Management

 Ensure There Is Good Maintenance

 Good maintenance means your investment property is always in "move-in" condition.
-That includes no chipped paint, clean carpets, and that everything is in good working order.
+That includes no chipped paint, clean carpets, and everything in good working order.
 There should be no loose door handles, leaky faucets, or broken appliances.
 The grounds should also be well-groomed and landscaped if that falls under your responsibility as the investor.

 Routine maintenance generally includes the following examples: